microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/activeusersmetric.md

 ---
 title: "activeUsers resource type"
-description: "Insights for users on apps registered in your Microsoft Entra External ID for customers tenant who were active for a specific period."
+description: "Represents insights for users on apps registered in your Microsoft Entra External ID for customers tenant who were active for a specific period."
 author: "srutto"
 ms.localizationpriority: medium
 ms.prod: "identity-and-access-reports"